-This Privacy Notice is provided according to the articles 13 and 14 under the EU Regulation (EU) 2016/679 on General Data Protection Regulation (“GDPR”) and the Danish Data Protection Act (Act 2024/289).
+With this Privacy Notice, 55 North Management ApS (hereinafter “55 North”, “we”, or “us”) provides information on how we process personal data as a manager of alternative investment funds.
+This Privacy Notice is provided according to articles 13 and 14 under the EU Regulation (EU) 2016/679 on General Data Protection Regulation (“GDPR”) and the Danish Data Protection Act (Act 2024/289).
 Where the Privacy Notice uses terms defined in the GDPR, those terms shall have the same meaning as defined in the GDPR.

-The information is provided to our website visitors and stakeholders such as business partners and suppliers, potential investors and individuals who contact us or otherwise interact with us via our social media platforms (hereinafter referred to as the “data subjects” or “you”).
+The information is provided to our website visitors and stakeholders such as business partners and suppliers, potential investors, and individuals who contact us or otherwise interact with us via our social media platforms (hereinafter referred to as the “data subjects” or “you”).

-If you are an investor in one of our investment funds, or a stakeholder in such investor, we have provided a specific Privacy Notice for Investors, which is available on our Investor Database Platform, or you may contact us for a copy.
+If you are an investor in one of our investment funds, such as 55 North Fund I K/S, or a stakeholder in such investor, we have provided a specific Privacy Notice for Investors, which is available on our Investor Database Platform, or you may contact us for a copy.

 This Privacy Notice does not cover our processing of investor personal data.
 The Privacy Notice provides information as set forth below:

 CONTENT